 After more than 10 years of commitment and investment at the Direction of CIFAS, Benoit Vreux has decided to hand over the position.
 Following the recruitment process, in which we had the pleasure of discovering some very good candidates, the Board confirmed the choice of the Reading Committee and appointed Marine Thévenet as his successor.
-She will take the helm of CIFAS this summer, and for the next five years.
+She takes the helm of CIFAS for the next five years.

 CIFAS - a resource centre for experience-based transformation

 For CIFAS, Marine Thévenet has presented a strong, original, committed project, open to the world and aimed at a variety of audiences.
 She proposes a collective learning space with a programme of workshops, debates and public interventions that support experimentation, alternative knowledge, being together, public space and artistic desire.
 Its aim is to think about public space and to approach learning from a holistic and living perspective, integrating rurality, the edges of wild life, valuing so-called peripheral knowledge and activating all our senses.

 She continues the path traced out in recent years by Cifas as a think tank for the performing arts in public space, anchored in contemporary political and social stakes.

 "We will try to uncover the Senne and bring the city back to vitality.
 We will question the issue of housing and invite artist-urbanists to mark empty houses in Brussels.
 We will collect love songs that people will come and sing for us in order to feel alive.
 We will go for a walk, we will pass through doors, we will settle in new corners of the city from which our reflections, works and experiences will be felt differently, we will have an intimate and wild practice of the city..."